hhaannnaaaa/DogMeet/README.md

   Dog Meet´s has three different parts.
 The first is the homepage which contains a navigation bar at the top of the page, in the center a heading and three pictures of dogs.
 At the botton of the page is the social media links to the facebook and instagram.

   The Meetups page shows the five different places to meet, this meetups is consistent every week.
-A text button with "Text us!" takes the user to our instagram site where they send us a DM.

   ## Existing Features